sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 Scroll down and you can see it uses the shader for ships which doesn't make any sense.
 ![](https://i.imgur.com/Ts9azTW.jpg)

 Change it to the default vehicle shader.
+You can also write a script to change the shader to save time in the future.
 ![](https://i.imgur.com/CUy9USy.jpg)

 Now the weird shading is gone.
 Also you can use color variations with this shader.